 The Red That Colored The World

 From Antiquity to today, as symbol and hue, red has risen to the pinnacle of the color spectrum.
 Throughout art history, a broad red brushstroke has colored the finest art and expressions of daily life.
 Yet, while most people know red, few know of its most prolific and enduring source: American Cochineal, a tiny scaled insect that produces carminic acid.
 Fewer still know the story behind its explosive global spread after its first encounter by Spain in 16th century Mexico.
 Explore this fascinating story.
-Admission is by Museum admission: New Mexico residents with I.D.
-FREE every Sunday.
+Admission is by Museum admission: everyone FREE every Sunday during the RED exhibition.
 (Photo: Colcha Embroidery, Altar cloth-detail.
 Nina Arroyo Wood, Santa Fe, New Mexico, 2013.
 Handspun New Mexico Churro wool with vegetal dyes and cochineal, 15" x 451/4".
 Museum of International Folk Art, IFAF Collection (FA.2013.42.1)

 2:00 – 4:00 p.m.
 Reception Hosted by the Women’s Board of the Museum of New Mexico with live music